 What is a MHPN network?

-To be supported by the MHPN project, networks must have a mental health focus and aim to:
+MHPN provides networks with financial, adminstrative, and strategic support.
+In order to qualify for support from MHPN, networks must have a mental health focus and aim to:

 - include three or more members from relevant disciplines